-Richard P. was living the dream as far as Japanese car culture is concerned.
+Richard P was living the dream as far as Japanese car culture is concerned.
 Enrolled in the military and deployed with the Navy in Japan, he was able to soak up every iota of JDM goodness.
-Shortly after landing, he bought himself a dream car: a 1993 Skyline GT-R. After having a blast in that for a while, it soon dawned on him that he couldn’t bring his R32 back with him, as it wasn’t the ripe age of 25 just yet.
-So, he started scouting around for something else that would tickle his Skyline-bone, as well as be legally driven around in the States when the time came.
+Shortly after landing, he bought himself a dream car: a 1993 Skyline GT-R. After having a blast in that for a while, it soon dawned on P that he couldn’t bring his R32 back with him, as it wasn’t the ripe age of 25 just yet.
+So, he started scouting around for something else that would tickle his Skyline bone, as well as be legally driven around in the States.

 “I was looking for another car to bring back and I had narrowed it down to a couple older Skylines,” Rich recalls.
 “I had actually just lost out on a couple Yonmeris (four-door Kenmeri) when I found this R30.”

-More specifically, it’s an HR30 Skyline, which means that it came from the Nissan factory housing an L-series engine.
+More specifically, it was an HR30 Skyline, which meant that it came from the Nissan factory housing an L-series engine.
 A DR30 has an FJ-series motor under the hood, and is a little more common.
-Originally, the one that Rich had set his sights on was a GT with the turbocharged L20 powerplant, but that had been swapped out for the 3.0-liter L-series instead.
+Originally, the one that P had set his sights on was a GT with the turbocharged L20 powerplant, but that had been swapped out for the 3.0-liter L-series instead.

-“[The car] was actually from another American,” Rich winces.
-“He had bought it off of a Japanese guy.
-I saw pictures of the car from when the Japanese guy had it and it was beautiful and done up; when I got it – I don’t know what that guy did to it – it was all beat up and the exhaust… I don’t even know if you could call those welds.”
+“[The car] was actually from another American,” winces P. “He had bought it off of a Japanese guy.
+I saw pictures of the car from when the Japanese guy had it and it was beautiful and done up; when I got it – I don’t know what that guy did to it – it was all beat up and the exhaust… I don’t even know if you could those welds.”

-“I don’t waste time or money on replica or fake parts,” Rich explains.
-“It’s not easy to find things for this car, but I go for what has been proven to work for decades and I know is quality I can trust my life with.”
+“I don’t waste time or money on replica or fake parts,” explains P. “It’s not easy to find things for this car, but what I do, I go for what has been proven to work for decades and I know is quality I can trust my life with.”

 “There are some hardships with it,” he continues.
 “Like, I could definitely use a power window regulator on the passenger side and I can’t find them.
 I haven’t been able to roll that window down for about two years.”

-When it came to styling, Rich has immersed himself in the automotive cultures of shakotan (low car), kyusha (classic car), kaido racer (highway racer) and bosozoku (throwing the middle finger to authorities by way of stance and loud pipes).
+When it came to styling, Rich immersed himself in the automotive cultures of shakotan (low car), kyusha (classic car), kaido racer (highway racer) and bosozoku (throwing the middle finger to authorities by way of stance and loud pipes).
 He borrowed quite a bit from the FJ-equipped DR30, ripping the “Iron Mask” face off of one for his creation, along with the grille and fenders.
 The rear spoiler is from a Kenmeri Skyline.
 Black fender flares jut out from the white bodywork to cover the 15-inch Watanabe Type R wheels – 8.5-inch wide in the front and 11.5 in the rear.
-There’s even a whited-out headlight, mimicking the popular eye patch fashion accessory from Japan, as well as an air horn that plays the theme from The Godfather.
+There’s even a whited out headlight, mimicking the popular eye patch fashion accessory from Japan, as well as an air horn that plays the theme from the God Father.